 There are many growers out there who opt against pruning, but if you commit to this practice and do it well, it has many benefits.
 However, you want to make sure you do it right.
 So, we’ve put together a list of 6 tips for pruning your marijuana plants to get the most out of your garden.

-Pruning is sometimes seen as a chore when it comes to growing marijuana, but it’s amazing how many little changes you make along the way can affect the final product.
+Pruning is sometimes seen as a chore when it comes to growing cannabis, but it’s amazing how many little changes you make along the way can affect the final product.
 Basically, pruning is one of those things you will thank yourself for having done later, and it can actually help increase yields.
 In the case where grow rooms are getting out of hand, pruning can also help just to keep everything under control.

 Pruning your cannabis plant is essentially a way to redistribute hormones naturally while growing, so you can maximize your yield and potency.
 So, here are a few tips to get you pruning in a way that will encourage the biggest possible yield from your plant!